Medically reviewed by Drugs.com. Last updated on Sep 1, 2022.

 You might consider a brow lift if you have a low or sagging brow that's contributing to sagging upper eyelids.

-A brow lift poses various risks, including:
+A brow lift poses several risks, including:

 - Scarring.
 Scarring might be visible after a brow lift.